stavshamir/dev-journal/journal.md

 ## Monday 22/01/19

+##### Problem: Creating a jar for an Angular app with gradle
+Suggested Solution:
+[This link](https://ordina-jworks.github.io/architecture/2018/10/12/spring-boot-angular-gradle.html) provides nice explanation on how to do it.
+Also there is an example in my swagger4kafka-ui repository.

+*Tags: angular, boot spring, jar, gradle*

+---

 ##### Problem: Serving an Angular app from Boot Spring as an external dependency (jar)
 Suggested Solution:
 1. Build the angular app: